 A process debugger provides the ability to examine a process in detail.
 Like pstack, a debugger can obtain a stack trace for all threads in the process, but it also provides the ability to examine a process (or core file) in much greater detail, including observing the contents of memory at a specified address and the values of CPU registers in different frames of execution.
-The GNU debugger gdb is widely-used on Linux systems and is available on Solaris, but the Sun Studio debugger dbx is generally preferred over gdb on Solaris.
+The GNU debugger gdb is widely-used on Linux systems.